 I first heard about yoni steams from friends and from folks I follow online, and then I did a bit of research on my own.
 According to the “news” outlets, some celebrities tried it at fancy spas out west and made a big deal about their experiences.
 This led to a growing awareness of vaginal steaming by the general public, but much of the general exposure (pun intended) is from people joking about it.

 Ha!
 Yeah, yeah.
 I get it.
 Bodies are funny.
 They make noises and smells and confuse us sometimes.
 They are also funny because body things are taboo.
 As I get older, I am growing less and less interested in the taboos of my society.
 So let’s talk about steaming our vaginas, coochies, hoo-has, ladybits, whatever you want to call them.
-I don’t even mind if you giggle, so long as we can talk honestly for a minute.
+I don’t mind if you giggle, so long as we can talk honestly for a minute.

-The idea of the veneration of vulva is not a common one in American culture, nor is there much acknowledgement of sex and pleasure outside of the realm of cheap entertainment and advertising.
-I blame our Puritan roots for this crimping off of a vital energy that was so celebrated in ancient cultures across the globe.
+The idea of the veneration of the vulva is not a common one in American culture, nor is there much acknowledgment of sex and pleasure outside of the realm of cheap entertainment and advertising.
+I blame our Puritan roots for this crimping off of vital energy that was so celebrated in ancient cultures across the globe.
 We are taught, all of us, men and women alike, that our genitals are gross, dirty, and cause all sorts of trouble.

 It affects me even though I try to fight it.
-I am herbalist with an appreciation of different cultures and their practices, but even I had a hard time convincing myself to try a yoni steam.
+I am an herbalist with an appreciation of different cultures and their practices, but even I had a hard time convincing myself to try a yoni steam.
 I had a difficult time allowing myself to focus on my core, on my own body.
 Many are taught from childhood that acknowledging our “private parts” is filthy, wrong, and a sign of a broken mind.
-From the time we are in the womb, we touch and explore our own bodies.
+From the time we are in the womb, we touch and explore our bodies.
 It’s allowed until we are toddlers and being taught the strictures of the society that surrounds us.
 As we grow older, this makes it hard to focus on our bodies without bearing shame.
 It is easy to feel as if we are doing something wrong to pay any attention to our genitals at all, much less appreciate something that feels good.

 Time to venerate my inner Goddess, y’all.